Chitragupta Temple, Khajuraho

-The Chitragupta temple is an 11th-century temple dedicated to Lord Chitragupt and Lord Surya (sun god) in the Khajuraho town of Madhya Pradesh, India.
+The Chitragupta temple is an 11th century temple of Surya (sun god) in the Khajuraho town of Madhya Pradesh, India.
 Architecturally, it is very similar to the nearby Jagadambi temple.
+The temple is a part of the Khajuraho Group of Monuments, a World Heritage Site.

 History

 Based on the epigraphic evidence, the temple's construction can be dated to 1020-1025 CE.
 It was probably consecrated on 23 February 1023 CE, on the occasion of Shivaratri.

 The temple has been classified as a Monument of National Importance by the Archaeological Survey of India.

 Architecture

 The Chitragupta temple is very similar to the nearby Jagadambi temple.
 It has a sanctum with a circumambulatory path, a vestibule, a maha-mandapa (large hall) with transepts, and an entrance porch.
 The large hall has an octagonal ceiling, which is more ornate than the corresponding ceiling in the Jagadambi temple.
 This suggests that the Chitragupta temple was constructed slightly later than the Jagadambi temple.
 The building has two balconies, and the ascending scale of the roof is not as impressive as that of the more prominent temples in Khajuraho.

+The temple is part of the Khajuraho Group of Monuments, designated a World Heritage Site for its outstanding art and architecture.